Dell-Networking/ansible-dellos-docs/source/ztd_example.rst

     ansible-playbook -i inventory install.yml -vvv

 - Launch AWX in browser
-- Go to Projects and Create AWX project e.g: Name, descriptionand scm type
+- Go to Projects and create AWX project (name, description, and scm type)
 - Create playbook in project directory
-- Go to Inventories and Create inventory and Hostkey
+- Go to Inventories and create inventory and Hostkey
-- Go to template and Create job template
+- Go to template and create job template

-**2**.
-Add curl script to contact an Ansible server
+**Step 2 — Add curl script to contact an Ansible server**

-- Go to ztd-provision-url(http://X.X.X.X/ztd.sh) defined in the DHCP server config and include the curl command to the ztd script.
+- Go to ztd-provision-url(http://X.X.X.X/ztd.sh) defined in the DHCP server configuration, and include the curl command to the ztd script.

   ::

-    e.g: /usr/bin/curl -H "Content-Type:application/json" -k -X POST --data '{"host_config_key":"'7d07e79ebdc8f7c292e495daac0fe16b'"}' -u username:password https://X.X.X.X/api/v2/job_templates/xxx/callback/
+    e.g /usr/bin/curl -H "Content-Type:application/json" -k -X POST --data '{"host_config_key":"'7d07e79ebdc8f7c292e495daac0fe16b'"}' -u username:password https://X.X.X.X/api/v2/job_templates/xxx/callback/

-**3**.
-Run ZTD from device
+**Step 3 — Run ZTD from the SmartFabric OS10 device**

 - Run the ZTD by rebooting the switch.
 Enter the reload ztd command.

   ::

-    OS10#reload ztd
+    OS10# reload ztd

 Example playbook
 ----------------

-The *dellos-image-upgrade* role uses the ``dellos10_command`` to install or upgrade the switch, and ``wait_for`` is used to identify the progress of the upgrade operation.
-The *dellos-copy-config* role uses the ``dellos10_config`` module to push configs to the device.
+The ``dellos-image-upgrade`` role uses the ``dellos10_command`` to install or upgrade the switch, and ``wait_for`` is used to identify the progress of the upgrade operation.
+The ``dellos-copy-config`` role uses the ``dellos10_config`` module to push configurations to the device.

   **Sample hosts file**